A checkpoint with Ukrainian soldiers on the territory of Sudzha in Russia on August 16, 2024. (Kostiantyn Liberov/Libkos/Getty Images)

 The lawyer, who returned to Russia after the Kursk invasion, now admits the incursion made it more difficult to avoid war.

-“I thought country did not need defending even though I had completed my military service and had promised to defend it.
+“I thought my country did not need defending even though I had completed my military service and had promised to defend it.
 “It is still a part my country,” he said, despite the fact that it is only a small portion.

 “It is hard to know what people think of peace negotiations.
 My opinion is that people want the Russian territory returned to Russia.
 “That is the minimum,” he said.